 With Business Class, there’s no limit to the number of boards your team can create.
 From onboarding new hires to sprint planning and every team meeting agenda in between, there’s a Trello board for that.
 Make as many boards as you need to, and tweak them to your liking with custom backgrounds, unlimited Power-Ups like list limits, card repeaters, and integrations for your favorite digital tools like Slack, Google Drive, and Jira.

-NEW: Advanced Checklists ✅
+Advanced Checklists ✅

 When you have a big project that you need to break down into bite-sized tasks, you need more than a simple checklist.
 Advanced Checklists, available only in Trello Business Class, allow you to assign members and due dates to individual tasks.